cybran01/game-of-life/README.md

 # Game of Life
-A simple implementation of Conways Game of Life in Rust, with a GUI powered by FLTK.
+A simple implementation of Conways Game of Life in Rust, with a GUI powered by FLTK (see [here](https://fltk-rs.github.io/fltk-book/Setup.html) for setup).

 The simulation grid can be dragged via left mouse as well as zoomed via the scroll wheel.
 When the simulation is stopped, right mouse can be used to draw directly on the grid or alternatively to place a custom pre-drawn shape that can be selected.